⭐️ Decoding OpenAI Evals

 We extend the evals.Eval base class to create our custom eval.
 We need to override two methods in the class

 1. eval_sample: The main method that evaluates a single sample from our dataset.
-This is where we create a prompt, get a completion (using the default completion function) from our chosen model and evaluate if the answer was satisfactory or not.
+This is where we create a prompt, get a completion (using the default completion function) from our chosen model, and evaluate if the answer is satisfactory or not.

 2. run: This method is called by the oaieval CLI to run the eval.
 The eval_all_samples function in turn will call the eval_sample function iteratively.